 Data sharing agreements

-For this survey, there are Section 11 agreements with the provincial and territorial statistical agencies of Newfoundland and Labrador, Nova Scotia, New Brunswick, Québec, Ontario, Manitoba, Saskatchewan, Alberta, British Columbia and the Yukon.
-The shared data will be limited to information pertaining to business establishments located within the jurisdiction of the respective province or territory.
+For this survey, there are Section 11 agreements with the provincial and territorial statistical agencies of Newfoundland and Labrador, Nova Scotia, New Brunswick, Quebec, Ontario, Manitoba, Saskatchewan, Alberta, British Columbia and Yukon.
+The data shared will be limited to information pertaining to business establishments located within the jurisdiction of the respective province or territory.